bmeurant/technical-docs/software-architecture/security/authorization.md

 ## Core Authorization Models

 Several models exist for managing permissions.
-The choice of model depends on the system's complexity, scalability requirements, and the granularity of control needed.
+The choice of model depends on the system's complexity, [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] requirements, and the granularity of control needed.

 ### Role-Based Access Control (RBAC)